 Whenever you drive in the 21st century, it’s now also a smart idea to have the camera ready on your cell phone.
 After an accident, take abundant photographs – or if you’re injured and can’t take pictures, have someone take them – of the accident scene, the damage to the vehicles, the license plates, and your own visible injuries.
 Photographs can be convincing evidence in personal injury cases.
 Be sure that you can prove the date when the photos were taken.
 Also make and keep copies of each document generated by the collision: medical tests and medical bills, the police accident report, and any other paperwork.
 Additionally, you must also keep all of your medical treatment appointments and you must receive appropriate, timely care for all of your injuries.
 Your doctor appointments also create the medical documents that your personal attorney will need to fight for justice on your behalf.
 In the event that property was damaged, public adjusters in Miami, FL for residential insurance claims may be able to help.

 When you are injured by a drunk driver who fails a breathalyzer examination – that is, a driver whose blood alcohol content level is measured at 0.08 percent or higher – your chances of prevailing with a personal injury claim are good.
+Even if they do have a San Francisco DUI defense attorney working with them.
 A breathalyzer test is persuasive evidence, and a DUI conviction is even more persuasive.
 However, you still must prove that you were injured by that particular driver in that particular accident, and you also must prove the extent of your injuries.
 A good personal injury lawyer will examine all of the evidence, interrogate the witnesses, and fight aggressively for the compensation and justice that you need and deserve after a serious injury caused by a drunk driver.
 If you’re injured in the San Francisco Bay Area by an impaired driver, don’t wait.
 Take your case at once to an experienced San Francisco personal injury attorney.